-Just as log cabins seem to evoke a rustic style, native edge furniture and woodworking does it as well, but on a much smaller and portable scale.
-Some of the challenges with working with native edge lumber have to deal with the overall design.
-Some edges are far more rustic than others and this can greatly influence the project.
+Just as log cabins evoke a rustic feel, native edge furniture and woodworking does it as well, but on a much smaller and portable scale.
+Most of the challenges with working with native edge lumber have to deal with the overall design.
+Because some edges are far more rustic than others, this can greatly influence the project.

-A good majority of the lumber I use for my native edge work is locally sawn and processed.
-This is good on a few fronts…native or locally sourced materials are "greener" that those that may be shipped hundreds if not thousands of miles.
+A majority of the lumber I use for my native edge work is locally sawn and processed.
+This is good on a few fronts…native or locally sourced materials are "greener" that those that may be shipped hundreds, if not thousands, of miles.

-Another is that this wood is acclimated to my local climate.
-I have done lots of repair work on clients' formal furniture that has traveled from humid tropical locations to the high dry regions where my Denver-area carpentry clients are.
-Wood movement and poor engineering can lead to disaster in some pieces.
-Building with solid stable material, and using time-tested methods that can accommodate wood movement, are keys to longevity.
+Another advantage is that this wood is acclimated to my local climate.
+I have done lots of repair work on formal furniture that has traveled from humid tropical locations to the high, dry regions where my Denver-area carpentry clients live.
+Wood movement and poor engineering lead to disaster in some pieces.
+Building with solid stable material and using time-tested methods that can accommodate wood movement are keys to furniture longevity.

 Processing the lumber

-The other form that they sell is minimally processed.
-In most cases this lumber may have been ripped on one side and/or run through a planner.
-With planned stock it is a lot easier to see the grain patterns.
-Most of my purchases however are in the raw state.
-Thirty plus years of woodworking has given me an eye to see grain in the raw and a shop full of tools to convert rough wood into furniture.
+The other form that they sell has been minimally processed.
+In most cases, this lumber may have been ripped on one side and/or run through a planer.
+With planed stock, it is a lot easier to see the grain patterns.
+Most of my purchases, however, are in the raw state.
+Thirty plus years of woodworking have given me an eye to see grain in the raw, plus a shop full of tools to convert rough wood into furniture.

-Depending on the size of the boards and the scope and scale of the project I will use a combination of hand and power tools to convert nature's bounty in workable and beautiful pieces of art.
-Art is a good comparison as each board is unique and therefor each project is one of a kind.
+Depending on the size of the boards and the scope and scale of the project, I will use a combination of hand and power tools to convert nature's bounty in workable and beautiful pieces of art.
+Each board is unique and therefore, each project is one of a kind.

-Here are a few samples of what can be created with native edge material.
+Here are two samples of what can be created with native edge material.